 The Act does not allow certain functions to be delegated and safeguarding is one of those functions.
-Since the local authority must be one of the members of South Tyneside Safeguarding Adults Board, and it must take the lead role in adult safeguarding, it may not delegate these statutory functions to another party.
+Since the local authority must be one of the members of South Tyneside Safeguarding Children and Adults Partnership (STSCAP), and it must take the lead role in adult safeguarding, it may not delegate these statutory functions to another party.

 The Care and Support Statutory Guidance has either introduced or amended a number of powers and responsibilities for local authorities.

 Chapter 14, the Care and Support Statutory Guidance replaces the previous multi-agency statutory guidance: No Secrets, 2000.